-The practice was open Monday 8.30am to 5.30pm, Tuesday to Thursday from 8.45am to 5pm and Friday 9am to 4.30pm.
-The practice offered appointments on Saturday 9am to 1pm.
+The practice was open Monday to Thursday from 9am to 1pm and 2pm to 5.30pm and Friday 8.30am to 1pm.

 Appointments could be booked by phone or in person.
 Staff told us patients were seen as soon as possible for emergency care and this was normally on the same day.
 Patients we spoke with and comment cards said that the practice had responded quickly when they had a need for urgent treatment.